-Turkey has a population of 84.3 million people.[1]
-The country is highly urbanised, with 76% of the population inhabiting cities.[2]
-The agricultural sector in Turkey assumes 18% of total employment[3] and represents 6% of the national GDP.[4]
+Turkey has a population of more than 85 million people.[1]
+The country is highly urbanised, with 77% of the population inhabiting cities.[2]
+The agricultural sector in Turkey assumes 17% of total employment[3] and represents 6.5% of the national GDP.[4]

 Turkey holds the title of the 7th largest agricultural economy globally.
 Nevertheless, employment in agriculture is decreasing, reflecting the general unemployment issue the country is facing.
 Specifically, lack of opportunities in the rural parts of Turkey is forcing young people to migrate in search of better prospects.
 Turkey’s agricultural sector however, can still be characterised as one of high potential, since the country is a key player in both the European and the Middle Eastern food-oriented markets.
 Taking advantage of this potential however, would require serious investments in order to increase productivity as well as modernize the current agricultural practices.[5]

-The top produced commodities in Turkey are sugar beet, wheat, cow milk, tomatoes and barley.[6]
-As for the top exported commodities in terms of quantity, these are wheat flour, macaroni, tangerines, sunflower oil and chicken meat.[7]
+The top produced commodities in Turkey are cow milk, sugar beet, wheat, tomatoes and maize.[6]
+As for the top exported commodities in terms of quantity, these are wheat flour, uncooked pasta, tangerines, cake of soy beans oil and sunflower oil.[7]

 - ^ IFAD.
 Country Reports: Turkey. https://www.ifad.org/en/web/operations/country/id/turkey